skill-mind/SkillNet-AI_Model/README.md

 - **Trust:** Enhances security and credibility through blockchain-backed AI solutions.
 - **Scalability:** Ensures the platform can handle a large user base with diverse needs.

-With these AI-powered features, **SkillNet** will become a cutting-edge platform that empowers users to achieve their career, educational, and organizational goals seamlessly and efficiently.